fission/fission.io/content/en/blog/serverless-twitter-bot-fission/index.md

 * Respond to any tweet that mentions you with a generic message
 * Send a notification to Slack channel about the mention
 * Will be deployed as Fission function
-* Will execute at regular intervals using Fission’s Time Trigger
+* Will execute at regular intervals using Fission’s [Time Trigger](/docs/usage/triggers/timer/)

-The serverless Twitter bot is developed using Python and uses the following libraries:
+The serverless Twitter bot is developed in Python language and uses the following libraries:

 * **[Tweepy](https://www.tweepy.org/)** - Twitter SDK in Python to interact with Twitter
 * **[Slack SDK](https://slack.dev/python-slack-sdk/)** - Slack SDK in Python to send notification to Slack channel